 Hi, my name is Lenny

-I graduated from UWaterloo's Computer Engineering program in 2019.
-Through the co-op program, I had the opportunity to work with several technologies, including ML infrastructure, compilers, video compression, cross-platform tooling, and web development.
+Having graduated from UWaterloo's Computer Engineering program, I had the opportunity to participate in 6 internships and play with several technologies, including ML infrastructure, compilers, video processing, cross-platform tooling, and web development.

 Cheers,